MYAzrak/FifthElementInterviews/README.md

 1. Click "Begin Interview" to start the process.
 2. Grant necessary permissions for webcam and screen recording.
+3. Verify your ID.
-3. The interview will start in fullscreen mode.
+4. The interview will start in fullscreen mode.
-4. After the interview, view your performance statistics.
+5. After the interview, view your performance statistics.

 ## Privacy Considerations

-Before using the application, users must accept the following conditions:
+Before using the application, users must accept the following condition:

-- The interview will be recorded and saved for 3 months.
-- The user's screen will be recorded during the interview.
+- The user's screen will be recorded during the interview (the recording will be downloaded to the user's device for now).

 ## Technical Overview